69rc/aqua-flow/replit.md

 **🚀 READY FOR LOCAL DEPLOYMENT** - The system has been converted to use SQLite for easy local setup and includes a comprehensive seed file with sample data.

+**🔧 LOCAL AUTHENTICATION** - Replaced Replit Auth with simple local authentication system for development use.

 ### Completed Features
 - **Authentication**: Role-based access with Replit Auth integration
 - **Admin Dashboard**: Complete management interface with analytics, order assignment, and oversight